galyasteffano/stelligent-nu/03-iam/README.md

 starting with "lebowski/") to an S3 bucket using IAM conditions?
 If not, how else could this be accomplished?_

+> not that i can tell

 #### Task: Limiting Uploads

 Research and review the best method to limit uploads with a specific prefix to an S3 bucket.

+> app level metrics?

 ## Further Reading